robcorreiro/sas/syntax.md

 ## Additional SAS Statements

-- Can be used AFTER input statement
+Can be used AFTER input statement.

 ```
 /* if, keep, label, and format OK to use since they are AFTER input statement */